dwiddo/average-minimum-distance/README.md

 ## Example: Finding n nearest neighbours in one set from another

 This example finds the 10 nearest PDD-neighbours in set 2 for every crystal in set 1.
+As of 1.3.4, the `compare` function accepts a parameter `nearest` which implements this behaviour.

 ```py
 import numpy as np